 Learner Complaints Procedure

-Stages Responsible Action

-Stage 1 Subject of Complaint Attempt at informal resolution with subject of complaint.
-If the matter is not resolved in this manner then the complainant proceeds to Stage 2

-Stage 2 Head of College Formal written complaint to the Head of College (not the subject of the complaint) within one week of the incident or within one week of meeting with the subject of the complaint.
+Stages Responsible Action Stage 1 Subject of Complaint Attempt at informal resolution with subject of complaint.
+If the matter is not resolved in this manner then the complainant proceeds to Stage 2 Stage 2 Head of College Formal written complaint to the Head of College (not the subject of the complaint) within one week of the incident or within one week of meeting with the subject of the complaint.
 The Head of College will investigate and attempt to bring the matter to an amicable conclusion within two weeks of receiving the written complaint.
 If this does not succeed or is not possible, then Stage 3 applies.
 Stage 3 Appeals Board At Stage 3, the complaint will be heard by the Appeals Board.
-They will issue a formal written decision within two weeks of having considered the appeal.
-The Appeals Board will not consist of the subject of the complaint, or any tutor involved in an earlier stage of the procedure.
-Where the Head of College is the subject of the complaint, the complaint should be made in writing to the General Secretary.
-The General Secretary will appoint an appropriate person within the organisation to deal with the complaint under this procedure.
+They will issue a formal written decision within two weeks of having considered the appeal.The Appeals Board will not consist of the subject of the complaint, or any tutor involved in an earlier stage of the procedure. in writing to the Gene nt, the complaint should be made etary will appoint an appropriate t under this procedure.
+Both the complainant and the subject of the comple aint may be accompanied by a